jonegil/gui-with-gio/egg_timer/07_progressbar.md

 Again, the only job of the button is shout out if it recently was clicked.
 Beyond that, the rest of the program takes care of any actions that needs to be taken.

-One example is what the text on the button should be.
+One such example is what the text on the button should be.
 We decide that before calling the `material.Button( )` function by first checking what the state of `boiling` is.

 ```go
 // ...the same function we earlier used to create a button